yochaigal/cairn/resources/frequently-asked-questions.md

  </summary>

  _The **Nightmare** attempts to halt its attack just as its target falls.
 The Warden makes a **DEX save** to see if it succeeds.
 He rolls a 20, and the creature goes tumbling off the cliff and into the vast dark below._
-</details>

-### Why did the **Nightmare** have to make the **save** instead of **Boroth**?
+ **Why did the Nightmare have to make the save instead of Boroth?**
  In this example, the **Nightmare** was far more at risk than its human opponent, because:
  - As an enthralled beast, it was likely not capable of creative thinking or advanced problem solving.
  - One of its primary features is its relative bulk and speed, and it is likely that these properties would make a sudden stop quite difficult.
  - Accordingly, there were no situational or mechanical benefits that could provide any advantage to the **Nightmare** in this scenario.

  Conversely, **Boroth** was the least at risk of the two:
  - As a former hunter, he had already firmly established his ability to do things of this nature.
  - **Esme** had tied the rope around a tree, using herself as a ballast.
 This provided a situational advantage.

  If he had been injured or had less time to prepare, it would be conceivable to ask for a **STR save** to see if he could hold on to the rope, but only if there had been no opponent.
+</details>

 ## How is damage awarded outside of combat?
 Occasionally a dangerous action, trap, surprise attack, or cataclysmic event will cause grave injury (or even death).
 Typically the Warden declares the type of damage (e.g. **STR/DEX/WIL**) followed by the amount lost (either in terms of specific amounts, or a variable dice roll).